To develop your dog!

 #3 – Teach the “give it” cue when playing with him

 To do this, take a low-value item and exchange it for a high-value treat.
 For example, take a ball and throw it.
 To get the ball back, offer him a high-value treat in exchange for the ball.
-As soon as he drops it, tell him “give it”, then give him the treat.
+As soon as he drops it, tell him “Drop it”, then give him the treat.
 Then throw the ball back and repeat the exercise.

 Thus, your dog understands that he will always come out as the winner when he gives you an object.
 Letting your dog make his own decisions teaches him self-control.